Feedback and complaints about Children's Services

 Tell Ofsted about a problem

-• parental responsibility for the child involved
+• have parental responsibility for the child involved

-• completed any relevant appeals process
+• finish any appeals process

 4. If we can’t sort things out straight away, we’ll aim to give you a full response within 20 working days.
 If it takes longer, we’ll tell you and explain why.